-- Typical of a particular person, place, or thing: he began with a characteristic attack on extremismMore example sentences
+- Typical of a particular person, place, or thing: large farms are characteristic of this areaMore example sentences

 - Dishes in each region have their own set of characteristic flavours.